 In some places (such as some of Scotland’s many islands and the North Coast 500 route), routes even narrow down to a single lane for both directions of traffic.
 In this case, you’ll find ‘passing places’ in which to pass each other.

 Another thing you should consider when deciding on what rental car type to opt for is how many people and how much luggage you’ll have.
-Nippy two-door cars are great for getting about (and really easy to park) but don’t offer much leg room in the back if those seats are going to be used, and obviously also have less space in the trunk (called the boot in Scotland) for luggage.
+Nippy two-door cars are great for getting about (and really easy to park) but don’t offer much legroom in the back if those seats are going to be used for people, and obviously also have less space in the trunk (called the boot in Scotland) for luggage.

 Finally, you’ll have the option of a manual or automatic transmission vehicle.
 Manuals are by far the most common vehicles driven in Scotland, which means you’ll have a more extensive choice if you’re happy to drive one.

 They also tend to be slighter cheaper to rent as a result.
-However, if you’re not happy driving a manual transmission and shifting gears yourself, automatics are available too.
+However, automatics are also available if you’re not happy driving a manual transmission and shifting gears yourself.
 Just make sure you make this preference absolutely clear when booking.

 Fuel choice shouldn’t be a significant factor in deciding what vehicle to rent in Scotland.
-Unlike in the US, diesel is just as easy to find as gas (called petrol).
-All gas stations (petrol stations) sell diesel as well as gas.
+Unlike in the US, diesel is just as easy to find as petrol.
+All petrol stations sell diesel as well as gas.

 You’ll find prices between the two pretty similar as well (and a lot more than what you’ll pay in the US).
-At the time of writing it’s about £1.28/liter.
-So, unless you’re going to be driving vast distances (when a diesel vehicle becomes a little more economical, but something that is pretty difficult to do in Scotland in any case) there’s no real reason to choose one over the other.
+So, unless you’re going to be driving vast distances (when a diesel vehicle becomes a little more economical, but something that is pretty difficult to do in Scotland in any case), there’s no real reason to choose one over the other.

 At gas stations, gas is denoted by green pump handles.
 All gas in Scotland is now unleaded, meaning one less thing to worry about.
-Diesel is indicated by black pump handles.
+Black pump handles indicate diesel.
 In cities and on the highways, gas stations are pretty easy to find and look similar to those in the US.
 You’ll pay more for the same amount of fuel at a highway gas station than elsewhere.
 The more rural your journey becomes, the harder it will be to find a gas station, so fill up when you see one.

 Both gas and diesel are sold by the liter, and gas stations are generally self-service.
 Simply pull up beside a pump and begin filling up your vehicle to the approximate cost/volume you require (there’s no automatic cut-off).
 Payment comes afterward.
 To pay, you’ll need to pop into the on-site shop (they also sell snacks and drinks) and tell the cashier the pump number.
 You can pay by credit card, debit card, or cash (British pounds sterling only).

-GPS is brilliant for when you’re driving along unknown roads, there’s no doubt about it in our opinion.
+GPS is brilliant for when you’re using a car rental in Scotland and driving along unknown roads; there’s no doubt about it in our opinion.
 Having a GPS kit (generally referred to as Satellite Navigation or SatNav) focus on the navigation means you can concentrate on driving without having to read every road sign you pass.